CitrineInformatics/gemd-docs/docs/specification/value-types.md

 For those, see `Composition`.

-Currently, there are two categorical types: a discrete (i.e. enumerated) distribution and a nominal (i.e. specified) value.
+Currently, there are two categorical types: a discrete (i.e., enumerated) distribution and a nominal (i.e., specified) value.

 ### Discrete Categorical Value

-Distribution of categories stored as a map from the string label to the probability
+Discrete categorical values represent a distribution of categories stored as a map from the string label to the probability.

 | Field name      | Value type          | Description                                            |
 |-----------------|---------------------|--------------------------------------------------------|